Here’s our German Stollen Recipe for the Holiday Season!

 - While you can eat the Stollen right away, it tastes best after it has had time to sit and "ripen" for a while.
 For that, tightly wrap the bread in aluminum foil and store it in a cool, dry place (e.g. your garage, basement, or colder bedroom) for a few days up to three weeks (depending on personal preference) before consuming.
 Enjoy!

 - This recipe is for 1 large loaf of Stollen.

 - If you want, you can also add some marzipan which is a popular Stollen addition.
-When rolling out the dough, simply add a long, thin "sausage" of marzipan that runs lengthwise on top of the dough and then fold up the sides around the marzipan as explained above.
+When rolling out the dough, simply add a long, thin “sausage” of marzipan that runs lengthwise on top of the dough and then fold up one side around the marzipan as explained above.
 When cutting it later, each slice will have a small piece of marzipan in the middle.
 It’s actually quite easy to make your own marzipan with our recipe.

 This nutritional information has been estimated by an online nutrition calculator.
 It should only be seen as a rough calculation and not a replacement for professional dietary advice.